-Another fantastic option to kickstart your savings is SoFi Money®, a cash management account, where you can save and spend in one place.
-With SoFi Money you can take advantage of the ease of online access with perks like photo deposits, online transfers, and excellent customer service just a touch away.
+Another fantastic option to kickstart your savings is with SoFi Checking and Savings®, a checking and savings account where you can save and spend all in one place.
+With SoFi Checking and Savings you can take advantage of the ease of online access with perks like photo deposits, online transfers, and excellent customer service just a touch away.

-In addition to the convenience, one of the biggest benefits of SoFi Money is there are no account fees (subject to change).
-With SoFi Money you can know that your money is going toward your financial goals instead of going to fees.
+In addition to the convenience, one of the biggest benefits of SoFi Checking and Savings is that there are no account fees (subject to change).
+With SoFi, you will know that your money is going toward your financial goals instead of going to fees.